regb/scalanative-graphics-bindings/README.md

     #include "SDL.h"

-There are a few missing exports, in particular most of `SDL_stdinc.h` is ignored.
-Feel free to open an issue if you have a use case that requires more of its content.

-You can depend on the SDL2 bindings by adding the project to your `build.sbt`:

-    val sdl2 = ProjectRef(uri("git://github.com/regb/scalanative-graphics-bindings.git#COMMIT"), "sdl2")

 SDL2 extensions can be provided as separate dependencies.
-Currently, we have an implementation of SDL2_image, which can be included in your project
+Currently, we have an implementation of `SDL2_image` and `SDL_ttf`, which can be included in your project with, for example:
-with:

     val sdl2Image = ProjectRef(uri("git://github.com/regb/scalanative-graphics-bindings.git#COMMIT"), "sdl2Image")

-For documentation, you should refer to the official documentation of SDL, as these bindings simply forward all definitions.
+For more documentation, you should refer to the official documentation of SDL, as the bindings maintain almost the exact same interface.

 ## OpenGL

-OpenGL functions up to 4.5 are exported.
+OpenGL functions up to 4.6 are exported.

+Add the following line to your `build.sbt`:

+    val opengl = ProjectRef(uri("git://github.com/regb/scalanative-graphics-bindings.git#COMMIT"), "opengl")

+Where `COMMIT` is the commit you want to link against (in doubt, take the last one).
+Then you declare a dependency of your project to `opengl`, by adding the `.dependsOn` call (see this [build file](/examples/opengl-setup/build.sbt) for an example).
+You will also need to add an additional linking option, which will vary depending on your system.
+For Linux, add the following to your project:

+      nativeLinkingOptions += "-lGL"

+And for OSX, add the following instead:

+      nativeLinkingOptions ++= Seq("-framework", "OpenGL")

+The bindings export all of the OpenGL standard up to 4.6.
+Importing

+    import opengl.GL._
+    import opengl.Extras._

+will bring all of the standard functions and definitions of OpenGL.

+For more documentation, you should refer to the official documentation of OpenGL, as the bindings maintain almost the exact same interface.

+## OpenGL ES

+Coming soon..